space-sh/string/README.md

 - $3: optional variable name to store index value to. -1 when sub string not found.

 ### Returns:
-- 0: if sub string found and no $3 variable name is given.
+- 0: if sub string found, 1 otherwise.
-- 1: if sub string not found and no $3 variable name is given.